 In the hot summer months, popsicles are a perfect way to cool down while enjoying a delicious, fruity treat.
 Frozen, refreshing, mouth-friendly candy on a stick cannot get any better… or can it?Marcus Samuelsson

-Blueberry popsicles are considered the underdog of flavors in the popsicle line.
-However, all things deserve love and that’s why there’s a holiday dedicated to the blueberry popsicle.
-With its blue color and subtle blueberry flavor, it is known as a flavor that all blueberry lovers can appreciate.
-If you’re wondering how this cold but fruity treat came into existence, then read more to learn about its history and how you can make your own delicious blueberry popsicles.
+With its blue color and subtle berry flavor, it is certain to be a flavor that all blueberry lovers can appreciate.
+For those who might be wondering how this cold but fruity treat came into existence, then get ready to read more and learn about its history.
+Plus, read further to reveal how it’s possible to make your very own delicious blueberry popsicles right at home.

 History of Blueberry Popsicle Day

-Blueberry popsicles are just one of the many flavors that popsicles come in.
-However, most blueberry popsicles come in the form of blue raspberry and are advertised as blueberry because of the deepness in color and easier incorporation of flavor.
+Real and actual blueberry flavored popsicles are a bit less mainstream but still highly delicious.
+They will likely be of a darker color and a stronger flavor.
 Although the flavor itself is considered to be an underdog to flavors such as cherry, blueberry is still a flavor that can be appreciated by people everywhere.
 This holiday commemorates the creation of the popsicle as well as the underappreciated flavor of blueberry in the line of popsicle flavors.

 Purveyor of popsicles?
 You might like this...